Written by: Stefan Bradstreet

 - I’ve never been in an interview where they have asked me to solve an algorithm with a graph.
 This would probably only come up if you are interviewing for a high level specialized position.

-For an awesome link to a cheat sheet on the runtimes of these algorithms and other bigO information check out:
+For an awesome link to a cheat sheet on the runtimes of searching and traversing through these data structures and other bigO information check out: